 The Nomination Committee is responsible for Board and Board Committee membership, succession planning and performance evaluation.
-Further roles and responsibilities of this Committee, including a description of the procedure for the selection, appointment and re-election of incumbents, can be found in the Nomination Committee Charter.
+Further roles and responsibilities of the Nomination Committee, including a description of the procedure for the selection, appointment and re-election of incumbents, can be found in the Nomination Committee Charter.

+As at 30 June 2018, the Nomination Committee comprised of Mr M. Botha, Mr H. Price, Ms Y. Broughton and Mr M. Potts, all of whom are Non-Executive Directors.

+As at the date of this statement, all members of the Nomination Committee are independent Directors.

-The Directors acting on the Nomination Committee (which was the Remuneration and Nomination Committee prior to 29 June 2017) for the financial year ended 30 June 2017 were Mr M. Botha (Chairman), Mr P. Huston (resigned 29 June 2017), Mr H. Price, Ms Y. Broughton (appointed 29 June 2017) and Mr M. Potts (appointed 29 June 2017).
-The attendance record in the current year of members at Nomination Committee meetings is noted in the Directors' Report under the heading "Directors' Meetings" in the Annual Report.
+The attendance record of Nomination Committee members at Nomination Committee meetings for the year ended 30 June 2018 is noted in the Directors' Report under the heading "Directors' Meetings" in the Annual Report.